-After a year of construction, the five-acre Shelter Cove Community Park will open with a ribbon cutting on April 1.
-The new park boasts a performance and sunset pavilion, several picnic tables, shade structures, bathrooms, a playground, fountain and marsh-front views.
+After a year of construction, the five-acre Shelter Cove Community Park was open with a ribbon cutting on April 1, 2015.
+The park boasts a performance and sunset pavilion, several picnic tables, shade structures, bathrooms, a playground, fountain and marsh-front views.

-The construction of this new park was the second phase in a project that’s transformed the old Shelter Cove mall into the Shelter Cove Towne Centre.
-To move the park, there had to be some changes to the original plans, moving back the original planned opening for the park from 2014 to 2015.
+The construction of the park was the second phase in a project that’s transformed the old Shelter Cove mall into the Shelter Cove Towne Centre.
+To move the park to its current location, there had to be some changes to the original plans, moving back the original planned opening for the park from 2014 to 2015.

 “Shelter Cove Lane was moved closer to the retail portion of the development in order to accommodate the new park location.
 Once that was done, massive amounts of dirt were brought in to raise the allocated park area and site work began,” said Roni Allbritton, the mall manager at Shelter Cove Towne Centre.

-The site where the old park used to be located will be transformed into a new five-story apartment building.
-And although the new park different from the first, it will still be just about the same size as the previous park.
+The site where the old park used to be located has been transformed into a new five-story apartment building.

 All photos provided by Shelter Cove Towne Centre.